 Your veterinarian will tell you how often to schedule routine bandage or splint changes.
 You should contact the clinic or bring the cat in for an immediate recheck appointment or a bandage change if:

-- Your cat is chewing on the bandage
+- your cat is chewing on the splint or bandage

 - the bandage becomes wet or soiled with litter